 Although I love to work with wood, and plastics and fabric and paint and paper and cardboard, my favourite material is leather.
 It is so soft and supple and moulds to any shape you want.
 This is my collection of miniature luggage that I designed and made.
 I later wrote another magazine article of all these items – another how to article with instructions for making each piece of luggage, the carpet bag, the computer case, and ladies lingerie accessories, nylons, corset, slippers, etc. This turned into a kit that I started to sell, for making all these items with instructions and all the materials required included.

 I produced a variety of other kits for sale.
 They included a trio of trellises, a single bed with bed linens and a headboard, a terrarium with plants inside, and a birthday scene in a gift bag.
-These kits sold under the trade name of ” ‘From the Heart’ Miniatures by Roz” and if I hadn’t moved to China they would still be sold through my online business under that name..
+These kits sold under the trade name of ” ‘From the Heart’ Miniatures by Roz” and if I hadn’t got a position in China, they would still be sold through my online business under that name..

 Once I came to China, by chance I found a miniaturist who made the most perfectly real-looking Hutong doorways, or gates as their called in Beijing.
 His business is making these models for museums and collectors.
 They are one of a kind models and exceptional down to the smallest details of realism.
 I went into business with Jake and another Chinese partner to try to find customers for these buildings through face-to-face meetings and from our website.